Acid-Base Reaction

 General Equation

-The general equation of an acid base reaction is as follows.
+The general equation of an acid-base reaction is as follows.

-Acid + Base → Salt + Water
+Acid + BaseSalt + Water

 A strong acid is one that readily gives off hydronium (H+) ions when dissolved in water (H2O).
-A strong base is one that quickly gives off hydroxyl (OH–) ions when dissolved in water.
-The H+ and OH– combine to form H2O.
-Strong acid and base react wholly and together, neutralize each other.
-Hence, sometimes, this reaction is called a neutralization reaction.
+A strong base is one that quickly gives off hydroxyl (OH) ions when dissolved in water.
+The H+ and OH combine to form H2O.
+Strong acid and base react completely and neutralize each other.
+Hence, the acid-base reaction is also called neutralization reaction.

 How to Identify the Acid and Base in a Reaction